UberDever/skobki/README.md

 1. Sexpr -- a list, each containing payload or other sexpr
 1. Payload -- data encoded in particular format with certain length
 1. Token -- a view into payload; a token can be control or text
-1. Character -- a part of the payload that is not furhter divisible in the current encoding.
+1. Character -- a part of the payload that is not further divisible in the current encoding.
-1. Control set -- set of characters that dictates the structure of the document (the contents of resuling tree)
+1. Control set -- set of characters that dictates the structure of the document (the contents of resulting tree)
 1. Delimiters -- set of characters that delimits text tokens
 1. Braces -- set of characters that is used to contruct document tree nodes
 1. Escape -- a character that is used to escape other characters from control set